-What the data show is that it's possible to calculate the maximum pressure for any single-stage air pump by simply dividing the weight of the pump operator by the area of the piston head.
-There should be some loss of efficiency due to friction in the pump, but this is most probably offset by some imprecision in determining the person’s body weight:220 lbs. divided by .3068 = 717.08 psi
+What the data show is that it’s possible to calculate the maximum pressure for any single-stage air pump by simply dividing the weight of the pump operator by the area of the piston head.
+There should be some loss of efficiency due to friction in the pump, but this is most probably offset by some imprecision in determining the person’s body weight:

-This allows us to build a "theoretical pump" that can generate whatever pressure we desire within the limits of physical laws.
-For example:250-lb. operator using a pump with a 1/2" piston
+This allows us to build a “theoretical pump” that can generate whatever pressure we desire within the limits of physical laws.
+For example:

 250 lbs. divided by .19635 = 1,273.24 psi

 150-lb. operator using a pump with a 1/2″ piston